Enum Element

 Returns InvalidInput if inner is already wrapped in any wrapper

-exclusive and may not nest in either direction.
-Use
+wrappers are mutually exclusive and may not nest in either direction.

-into_non_counted to wrap idempotently when inner may already be
+Use into_non_counted to wrap idempotently when inner may already

 cross-wrapper case.